wallpants/github-preview.nvim/README.md

 8. write checkhealth (23 oct)
 9. setup dependabot (2 nov)
 10. fix dark theme flash. when dotfiles theme = light, the app flashes dark before turning light (3 nov)
-11. update config validation in init.lua (3 nov)
-12. export builtin functions like telescope does and add docs explaining how to use them to setup a user-command or a keymap
+11. export builtin functions like telescope does and add docs explaining how to use them to setup a user-command or a keymap